quicwg/ack-frequency/draft-iyengar-quic-delayed-ack.md

 An endpoint MAY send ACK-FREQUENCY frames multiple times during a connection and with different values.

+An endpoint will have committed a max_ack_delay value to the peer, which specifies the maximum amount of time by which the endpoint will delay sending acknowledgments.
+When the endpoint receives an ACK-FREQUENCY frame, it MUST update this maximum time to the value proposed by the peer in the Update Max Ack Delay field.

 # Sending Acknowledgments

-An endpoint could receive an ACK-FREQUENCY frame with either or both Time Tolerance and Packet Tolerance values specified.
-In addition, the endpoint will have committed a max_ack_delay value to the peer, which specifies the maximum amount of time by which the endpoint will delay sending acknowledgments; see Section XX of {{QUIC-TRANSPORT}}.

-The endpoint MUST send an acknowledgement when any of the three thresholds are met.
-Doing so results in the fewest acknowledgements possible within the sender's tolerance and honors the receiver's commitment. {{loss}} and {{batch}}
-section describes exceptions to this strategy.
+On receiving an ACK-FREQUENCY frame, an endpoint will have an updated maximum delay for sending an acknowledgement, and a packet threshold as well.
+The endpoint MUST send an acknowledgement when either of the two thresholds are met. {{loss}} and {{batch}} section describes exceptions to this strategy.

 An endpoint is expected to bundle acknowledgements when possible.
 Every time an acknowledgement is sent, bundled or otherwise, all counters and timers related to delaying of acknowledgments are reset.

 ## Expediting Loss and Congestion Signals {#loss}